Mark-Phillipson/QuickPrompts/README.md

 ## Features

+- **Enhanced prompt selection with previews:** When selecting prompts, you'll see a preview of the first 100 characters of each prompt's content, making it easier to choose the right prompt for your needs.
+- **Smart category selection:** Category selection shows the first 4 prompt names in each category with a count of additional prompts (e.g., "fix grammar, summarize text, translate, review code, +3 more"), providing better context for category selection.
+- **Advanced search capabilities:** Search functionality works across both category selection (by prompt names) and prompt selection (by prompt names and content), making it easy to find the right prompt quickly.
 - **Run any prompt on selected text:** Use the Command Palette to run any user-defined prompt on your current selection.
 Prompts are powered by OpenAI (gpt-4o) completions.
 - **Prompt management UI:** Add, edit, or delete prompts using a user-friendly, dark mode-compatible webview interface.
 - **Persistent prompt storage:** Prompts are stored in VS Code's global state and persist across sessions.